-MUSC 1231 Introduction to World Music (MnTC: 2, 6, 8) 3 credits: 3 hours lecture/week
+MUSC 1231 Introduction to World Music (MnTC: 6, 8)

-A comparative study of music and its function within cultures of non-Western countries and various American folk traditions from a listeners point of view.
+A comparative study of music and its function within cultures of non-Western countries and various American folk traditions from a listener's point of view.
 Cultures surveyed come from India, Indonesia, China, Japan, Africa, Central/Eastern Europe and the Americas.
 No previous musical experience required.
-(Prerequisites: college level reading and writing skills).
+College level reading and writing skills are recommended.
+(Prerequisites: None).

-MUSC 1241 Movies and Composers (MnTC: 2, 6) 3 credits: 3 hours lecture/week
+MUSC 1241 Movies and Composers (MnTC: 6)